Points and badges

 Top Contributor

 These are the folks that keep the content and comments coming.
-With their help, opensource.com is a vibrant and active place to be, and this badge is a way for us to show our thanks for their hard work.
+With their help, Opensource.com is a vibrant and active place, and this badge is a way for us to show our thanks for their hard work.
 Want to become a top contributor?
 Submit articles, start discussions, and participate in our polls and contests.
 You know you want to.

 People's Choice Award badge

-Each year at the beginning of January, we’ll put up a post with our top contributors from the year.
-We’ll give you a time period to vote.
-The winner gets the admiration of his or her peers--and a killer People’s Choice badge to boot.
+At the beginning of each year, we’ll post our top contributors from the previous year.
+We’ll give you a time period to vote on the nominees.
+And, the winners get the admiration of his or her peers—and a killer People’s Choice badge to boot.

 Conversation Starter Award

-New for 2013, the moderators hand out high fives to a few community members who start the discussions.
+New in 2013, the Opensource.com team hands out high fives to a few community members who start the discussions.
 You know them.
 They are frequently commenting on our latest content and get the conversation started.
 In addition to racking up some points, they'll now be honored with this sweet award.

 Social Sharer Award

-New for 2013, the moderators wanted to say thanks to those community members creating the buzz on social media.
-They're often re-tweeting, liking on Facebook, +1-ing (that's a verb, right?), and submitting articles to Reddit.
-For doing this, we give a select few our social sharer award.
+New in 2013, the Opensource.com team wanted to say thanks to those community members who are creating buzz on social media.
+They're often re-tweeting, liking on Facebook, +1-ing (that's a verb, right?), and submitting articles to reddit.
+For doing this, we give a select few our Social Sharer Award.

 FAQ